 No additional elements may be added to or inserted in the boot itself.
+The use of Vet Wrap or similar bandaging material under hind boots is not permitted.

 Fetlock rings may be used for protective purposes only providing they are properly adjusted and providing the total weight of equipment on the horse's leg does not exceed 500 grams (see JRs 257.2.3).
-Pastern strips may not be used.
+Pastern bands may not be used.